ChigrinDmitry/frontend-project-lvl1/README.md

 A small console application consisting of several games.
 This application is a part of Hexlet educational course.

-Here is demonstration of application:
+Here is demonstration of the application:

 asciinema link ("Check Even" game): https://asciinema.org/a/3kzdL4UEcrF7kT1vMSNCEAnPi